Auroribus/HomeAutomation/doc/Analyze/Functionaliteit.md

    9.
    10.

-4. As a user I want to be able to have a responsive text to speech system.
+4. As a user I want to be able to have a responsive text to speech system and respons on actions.
    1. SSH to pi
    2. VNC for pi
    3. Instal Alexa on pi